Death Registrations, Vitals

 Under-registration of neonatal and infant deaths

-- Births and deaths data published by Statistics New Zealand is derived from registrations held by the Department of Internal Affairs (Births, deaths and marriages - BDM).
+- Births and deaths data published by Stats NZ is derived from registrations held by the Department of Internal Affairs (Births, deaths and marriages - BDM).
 Because there is a lag between the date of birth or death and the date of registration, we generally publish data by date of registration (not date of birth or death).
 The lag between the event and the registration tends to be relatively short for deaths but longer for births.

 - In 2012, we reported a drop in infant death registrations, particularly neonatal deaths (infants under 4 weeks of age).
 However, the Ministry of Health (MoH) and the coronial office had not observed a significant drop.
 The MoH are able to compare death registrations with their National Minimum Data Set (NMDS)*.
 MoH had observed an under-registration of neonatal deaths** for a number of years but the under-registration in 2012 was much larger than preceding years.
 (The unregistered deaths are largely very low weight preterm births who die shortly after birth.)
 Since then the MoH and BDM have been working to identify and register deaths that had occurred in 2011 and 2012 but had not been registered at the time.
 BDM completed these registrations in May and June 2014.
 This has resulted in a proportionally significant increase in the number of neonatal deaths in the June quarter 2014 registration data compared with previous June quarters.